 Why does the sewing machine jam on the bottom?

 A sewing machine can jam on the bottom for various reasons.
-One common cause is when the thread gets tangled, which can happen if the tension is not properly adjusted or if the machine is not threaded correctly.
+One common cause is tangled threads, which can happen if the tension is not properly adjusted or if the machine is not threaded correctly.

 Another cause is uneven fabric feeding, where the fabric is not advancing smoothly through the machine.
 A buildup of lint or dust within the machine can also lead to jams.
-It’s essential to keep an eye on the needle while sewing, as it could hit something inside the machine and cause a jam.
+Keeping an eye on the needle while sewing is essential, as it could hit something inside the machine and cause a jam.

 What tension should a sewing machine be set at for thick fabric?

-When working with thick fabric, it is generally recommended to adjust the tension settings on your sewing machine.
+When working with thick fabric, adjusting the tension settings on your sewing machine is generally recommended.
 Thicker fabrics may require a slightly looser tension to allow for proper stitch formation.
 Experiment with different tension settings on a scrap piece of fabric until you achieve balanced and even stitches.

 READ MORE: Best Sewing Machine For Heavy Fabrics